FreeCell Online – Play the FreeCell Card Game

 Scoring & Tracking

 • Score: Moving a card to the foundation increases your score.
-Pulling a card back from the foundation reduces it.
-Other moves are neutral.

 • Moves: Every completed action increases the move counter.